certeu/morio/docs/docs/guides/contributors/docs/readme.md

 <Related>
-For an overview of all supported frontmatter, see [the Docusaurus documentation on frontmatter in docs](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter)
+For an overview of all supported front matter, see [the Docusaurus documentation on front matter in docs](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter)
 </Related>

 ## Tags

-The frontmatter example above can be further extended to add tags to the page.
+The front matter example above can be further extended to add tags to the page.
 Here is an example:

 ```md